Piedmont Bike Tour

 Get off the beaten track today on our ride south into the Beigua National Park, which extends just over the border with Liguria into the Apeninnes.
 Pedal on quiet roads through stands of spruce and Douglas firs, black and Scotch pines, and English oaks, then stop for lunch in the charming mountain village of Sassello.
 In the fall, try their local pasta made with chestnut flour.
 After lunch we bike on a pretty and mostly downhill road along the Erro River to the former Roman spa town of Acqui Terme.
-Settle into your hotel and relax by the pool before heading into town on foot to see "La Bollente," a pavilion built at the spot where the waters bubble up at 75°C (167°F) from under the city streets.
+Settle into your hotel, the elegant Hotel Roma Imperiale, and relax by the pool or take a soak in the jacuzzi before heading into town on foot to see "La Bollente," a pavilion built at the spot where the waters bubble up at 75°C (167°F) from under the city streets.
 We dine together at one of the town's fine restaurants.
 Overnight Acqui Terme.
 Hotel, breakfast and dinner included.

 Bike out of Acqui this morning and enter the magical vine-covered hills of Le Langhe.
 You'll cycle through a surreal landscape of terraced vineyards that cover every hill and curve, growing right up to the hilltop villages that surmount them.
-We stop for lunch at a local trattoria featuring some of region's specialties, from truffles to hearty pastas and stews.
-We continue to bike through the vineyards and eventually reach our home for the next two nights, a lovely country hotel with a dramatic view over the vineyards below.
-Enjoy a dip in the pool or jacuzzi (or both!), then enjoy dinner on the scenic terrace.
+Stop for lunch at a local trattoria featuring some of region's specialties, from truffles to hearty pastas and stews.
+Then continue to bike through the vineyards and eventually reach our home for the next two nights, the Casa Nicolini, a lovely country hotel with a spectacular view over the surrounding vineyards.
+Enjoy a dip in the pool and then enjoy dinner on the scenic terrace.
 Overnight near Barbaresco.
 Hotel, breakfast and dinner included.

 Our itinerary today is a food & wine lover's dream as we head to medieval Alba, famous for its intoxicating white truffles, sold at over $3,000 a pound!
-Spend the morning exploring this charming city, and then bike back into the countryside for a visit and then lunch at a traditional cheese-maker's farm.
+Have a look around this charming city and then bike back into the countryside for a visit and then lunch at a traditional cheese-maker's farm.
 Our hosts are a young couple who wanted to revive the traditional shepherding and cheese-making traditions of the region, so they decided to take matters into their own hands.
 They now have 35 sheep and they make a variety of cheeses that we can taste at lunch.
-The tasting extravaganza isn't over yet, as we bike up to the world-famous wine village of Barbaresco.
-They've restored the medieval tower and have made it into a tasting center, so we'll have a (light!) sampling to learn about this renowned wine.
-From there we have a short ride back to our hotel to relax and enjoy another delicious meal with some of the best views around.
+Return to your hotel after lunch and get cleaned up for a wine tasting followed by dinner with some of the best views around.
 Overnight near Barbaresco.
 Hotel, breakfast, lunch and dinner included.

-Drop down into the valley this morning and then bike up to the castle and hilltop village of Grinzane Cavour, birthplace of Camillo Cavour, the founding father of the Italian nation.
-Enjoy a commanding view over the hills and towns below, then continue your ride into the heart of the Langhe wine-making region.
-We pass through the town of La Morra before eventually reaching Barolo, famous for its wine that some consider one of the best in all of Italy.
-We'll stop for a visit of the castle and maybe a tasting or two, and we can even visit the corkscrew museum!
-From there we continue south to our elegant hotel in Monforte d'Alba.
+Head south today through the countryside and stop for a coffee break in the shadow of the imposing castle of Grinzane Cavour, birthplace of Camillo Cavour, the founding father of the Italian nation.
+From there we continue into the heart of the Langhe wine-growing region, passing La Morra before eventually reaching Barolo, famous for its wine that some consider one of the best in all of Italy.
+We'll stop for lunch and of course a tasting, and we can even visit the corkscrew museum!
+From there we continue south to our elegant hotel in Monforte d'Alba, the Palazzo Boeri.
 Each room is a suite with sweeping vistas, and you can enjoy the same view from the pool.
 After a bit of downtime, change into your hiking clothes and embark on another culinary adventure: hunting for truffles with a specially trained hunting dog.
 Once our excursion into the forest is done and the dog has proved his worth, we settle in for a home-cooked meal featuring the afternoon's buried treasure.
 Return to our hotel after dinner.
-Overnight Monforte d'Alba Hotel, breakfast and dinner included.
+Overnight Monforte d'Alba.
+Hotel, breakfast and dinner included.

 We leave the vineyards behind today and return to the quiet beauty of the Apeninne forests.
-Cycle along quiet roads past charming villages and medieval castles before turning down a deep gorge to the town of Dogliani.
-Stop for lunch for a traditional meal washed down with a glass of their local red, then eventually attack the final climb of the week, back up to your hotel.
-Relax by the pool this afternoon and then enjoy one final fabulous meal together on the terrace of our hotel.
+Cycle along quiet roads past charming villages and medieval castles, and enjoy a tasty lunch on a sunny terrace before turning down a deep gorge and then ascending again back to Monforte.
+Relax by the pool this afternoon and then enjoy one final fabulous meal together in one of the town's best restaurants.
 Overnight Monforte d'Alba.
 Hotel, breakfast and dinner included.

-Morning goodbyes and shuttle to the Asti train station, about an hour by train from Turin (Torino) and Genoa.
+Morning goodbyes and shuttle to the Alba train station, about an hour by train from Turin (Torino) and Genoa.
 Breakfast and one group transfer included.